lepperm/Learning-Log/_posts/blog/2020/08/2020-08-27-risk-mitigation-in-planning-learning.md

 >
 ><cite>— Niccolo Machiavelli</cite>

-"How alarmingly apt," I thought, as this had been more or less my mental theme for the previous day.
-I would normally take a few minutes to roll the quote and message in my head and then get on with my day, but this is something I should record for myself.
-It is a good opportunity to capture my mentality, my current challenges, and to look back for insights into what I could have done better.
+I realize that Machiavelli isn't exactly great to take inspiration from for a variety of reasons, but this particular quote at this specific time seemed alarmingly apt.
+I would normally take a few minutes to roll the quote and message in my head and then get on with my day, but this seemed like a good opportunity to capture my mentality, my current challenges, and to look back for insights into what I could have done better.

 ### Table of Contents